Podcastindex-org/podcast-namespace/proposal-docs/updateFrequency/updateFrequency.md

 ## Attributes
 * **complete (optional):** Boolean specifying if the podcast has no intention to release further episodes.
 If not set, this should be assumed to be false.
+* **dtstart (optional):** The `date` or `datetime` the recurrence rule begins.
+If the `rrule` contains a value for `COUNT`, then this attribute is required.
+If the `rrule` contains a value for `UNTIL`, then the value of this attribute must be formatted to the same date/datetime standard.
-* **rrule (optional):** A recurrence rule as defined in [iCalendar RFC 5545 Section 3.3.10](https://www.rfc-editor.org/rfc/rfc5545#section-3.3.10).
+* **rrule (recommended):** A recurrence rule as defined in [iCalendar RFC 5545 Section 3.3.10](https://www.rfc-editor.org/rfc/rfc5545#section-3.3.10).
 Podcasters should not be expected to be able to write a valid recurrence rule themselves.
 There are [several libraries](https://github.com/topics/rrule) to generate valid recurrence rules from form data or natural language text inputs.

 ## Examples